meltwater/secretary/README.md

 Secretary uses [Marathon](https://mesosphere.github.io/marathon/) to determine which service can access what secrets, and how to authenticate that service.
-This allows for delegation of secrets management to non-admin users and keeps configuration, secrets and software versions together throughout your delivery pipeline.
-Plaintext secrets are never stored on disk or visible outside the container.
+This allows for delegation of secrets management to non-admin users and keeps configuration, secrets and software versions together throughout the delivery pipeline.

+Secretary is conceptually similar to [Puppet agent and server](https://docs.puppetlabs.com/puppet/4.2/reference/architecture.html#communications-and-security) certificates and [Hiera-Eyaml](https://puppetlabs.com/blog/encrypt-your-data-using-hiera-eyaml) but uses [NaCL](http://nacl.cr.yp.to/) public key cryptography instead of SSL certificates and PKCS#7 encryption.
+A key differences with Secretary is however that plaintext secrets are never stored to disk or otherwise made visible outside the container.

 ## System Components